-FIGURE 3-10 Use the Data Store Password Tab to Change the Admin Password
+FIGURE 3-15 Use the Data Store Password Tab to Change the Admin Password

 The Data Store Password tab allows you to change the password for the admin account.
-The password was set at configuration time (see "Configure Sun Ray Server Software" on page 45 of the Sun Ray Server Software 4.0 Installation and Configuration Guide for Solaris.
+The password was set at configuration time (see "Configure Sun Ray Server Software" in the Sun Ray Server Software 4.1 Installation and Configuration Guide for Solaris).